-Long-distance mass movements made by animals of many different groups, both vertebrate and invertebrate, often at regular intervals.
+Migration is tong-distance mass movements made by animals of many different groups, both vertebrate and invertebrate, often at regular intervals.
 Generally animals move from a breeding area to a feeding place, returning as the breeding season approaches the following year.
 This is the pattern of animal movements of migratory birds and fishes.
-Migrations of this nature may be over great distances, up to 11,000 km (7,000 miles) in some birds.
+Migrations of this nature may be over great distances, up to 11,000 kilometers (7,000 miles) in some birds.
 Navigation is extremely accurate: birds may return to the same nest site year after year; migratory fish return to the exact rivulet of their birth to spawn.
 In other cases, migration may follow cycles of food abundance: Wildebeests in east Africa follow in the wake of the rains grazing on the new grass; caribou in Canada show similar movements.
 Certain carnivore species may follow these migrations, others capitalize on a temporary abundance as the herds move through their ranges.

 Related category• ZOOLOGY